MetOffice/lfric_core/documentation/source/faq.rst

 ==========================

 Where can I find ``<something>_config_mod``?
-    These modules are used as part of the configuration system and are generated as part of building an application (See :ref:`Driver Configuration <driver configuration>`).
+    These modules are used as part of the configuration system.
+They are not available from the code base, but are generated as part of building an application and are written to the "working" directory tree.
+    (See :ref:`Driver Configuration <driver configuration>`).